How Entertainment and Social Media Giants are Using Machine Learning

 Thanks, machine learning.

-Whether you want to thank machine learning or not, it’s clear that many media and social media powerhouses are using it in ways that directly affect us every day.
+Whether you want to thank ML or not, it’s clear that many media and social media powerhouses are using it in ways that directly affect us every day.
 These sites/services fine-tune their UIs, recommendation systems, and other features to keep us hooked, which can be a good or bad thing, depending on how you look at it.
 Regardless of the ethos behind it, we can’t argue that it’s incredibly effective if nothing else.